microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/audioroutinggroup_update.md

 | sources | String collection |  |

 ## Response
-If successful, this method returns a `200 OK` response code and updated [audioRoutingGroup](../resources/audioRoutingGroup.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an updated [audioRoutingGroup](../resources/audioRoutingGroup.md) object in the response body.

 ## Example